phohenecker/torch-test-case/README.md

 The module `torchtestcase` defines the class `TorchTestCase`, which extends `unittest.TestCase` such that many assertions support instances of various PyTorch classes.

+**Update**:
+Version 2018.1 has been released, and supports PyTorch 0.4 now.

 Installation